-Debt - The carrying value of debt under our amended Loan Agreement is based on a floating per annum rate of interest equal to the Prime Rate, adjusted daily, plus a margin.
-At June 30, 2024, the carrying value of the Company's total debt was \$ million, which approximates fair value.
+Debt - Our Loan Agreement with UMB Bank was fully repaid in the fourth quarter of fiscal 2024, and was subsequently terminated effective September 11, 2024.
+The carrying value of debt under our amended Loan Agreement is was based on a floating per annum rate of fixed interest equal to the Prime Rate, adjusted daily, plus a margin.
+At June 30, 2024, the carrying value of the Company's total debt was \$4.0 million, which approximates fair value.
 The fair value for the amended Loan Agreement was estimated by discounting the future cash flows using the current rates at which similar loans would be made to borrowers with similar credit ratings and is therefore classified as Level 2 in the fair value hierarchy.